kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 match the configured cluster quota.
 The same pair of jobs could run to completion if their pods were scheduled sequentially.

+Another reason a pods could not schedule, even if Kueue had a free quota would be resource fragmentation.
+We would like to prevent allocating quota for an extended period of time if it cannot be consumed.

 <!--
 This section is for explicitly listing the motivation, goals, and non-goals of this KEP.
 Describe why the change is important and the benefits to users.
 The